 Assimilating the external and internal can be a challenging process.
 Some things are meant to be unlearned, like TV/media programming that imbues us with a false sense of scarcity and separation.

 10. Say yes to yourself

 What is your soul magnetized to?
 What do you gravitate towards effortlessly?
-Practice self-love, and be kind to yourself.
-Tap into the real magic by doing what YOU want, not what you think your audience wants.
-Loving yourself is selfless, not selfish, because by living your passion/purpose, the world can receive your greatest gift.
+Practice self-care, and be kind to yourself.
+Tap into your real magic by living your passion so that the world can receive your greatest gift.
 Connect to yourself to build stronger connections to others.
 Do things for yourself, be your own best friend, respect your own boundaries, and you will truly flourish.